VexyPT/memory-manager/readme.md

 # Memory Leak Detection 🔍
 The program performs a check for any memory leaks upon exiting.
 If there are memory blocks that haven't been freed, they will be reported.

+# License 📜
+This project is licensed under the MIT License.
+For more details, check the LICENSE file.

 # Contributions 🤝
 Feel free to fork this repository and submit pull requests for improvements, bug fixes, or new features.
 For reporting issues or asking questions, open an issue on GitHub.